phuse-org/CTDasRDF/doc/HandsOnCTDasRDF.md

 If you follow the "Person" link, the person is displayed in the Classes tab.
 There is no indicator - neither in "Annotations" view nor in the "Description" view, that there is a relationship available.

-To build an OWL using Prot�g� is the typical process.
+To build an OWL using Protege is the typical process.
 To figure out the structure when you have an available OWL is difficult with this tool.
 If you have any tips, please add them or let the the project members know, so they can add this.

 ### Browse Ontologies with WebVOWL
 If you want to explore the ontologies (OWL) used, you might want to use the graphical display of the OWLs with the WebVOWL tool.
 The following links can be used to browse the ontologies through WebVOWL: